 In your Google Ad Manager account, select Admin > Ads.txt management> Web ads.txt > Create an ads.txt file > publish ads.txt to root domain.

 After those steps, you will have your vendors list generated by Google Ad Manager.
 Edit it if needed and copy/paste the list to your created ads.txt.
 You can also download it and upload it to the root directory later.

-This service is a part of the technology and monetization service.
-This way, the publisher need not worry about keeping the file up to date and it’s always accurate.
+This service is a part of the technology and monetization service that we at Adnimation offer.
+This way, you don’t need to worry about keeping the file up to date and it’s always accurate.

 What Happens if Your Ads.txt Is Implemented Incorrectly?

 If your ads.txt file is implemented incorrectly, you will generate less revenue because programmatic buyers will be less willing to purchase your inventory.

 Additionally, incorrectly implemented ads.txt files can also negatively impact your website’s overall user experience, potentially leading to a decrease in traffic and engagement.